Malta's Residential Property Market Analysis 2026

 Before the pandemic, rents had been rising strongly in Malta, thanks to the increasing number of foreign workers, who mostly live in rented accommodation.
 Tourism, which increased by 10% annually from 2013 to 2019, and the introduction of the MIIP in 2013, increased rental demand further.
 However, in 2020, tourist arrivals plummeted by 76.1% to just 658,600 people, according to the Central Bank of Malta.
 With a lack of demand, rental rates dropped by double-digit figures.

 With the easing of pandemic-related restrictions, the tourism sector started to show improvements in 2021, with the total number of tourist arrivals rising by 47% y-o-y to 968,100 people.
 In 2022, tourist arrivals reached 2.28 million, more than double the prior year's figure but still below the record 2.75 million tourists who visited Malta in 2019.
-In 2023, tourist arrivals surged by another 30.4% to 2.98 million visitors.
+In 2023, tourist arrivals surged by another 30.4% to 2.98 million visitors, then by 19.5% to 3.56 million in 2024.

-During 2024, the total number of tourist arrivals in the country soared by another 19.5% to reach a new record-high of 3.56 million visitors.
-It is now more than 29% higher than the pre-pandemic peak of 2.75 million tourists seen in 2019.
+During 2025, the total number of tourist arrivals in the country soared past the four-million milestone, reaching a new record-high of 4,022,310 visitors, up by 12.9% from a year earlier, according to the NSO.
+It is now more than 46% higher than the pre-pandemic peak of 2.75 million tourists seen in 2019.

 Vacancy rate remains high

 Paradoxically, over the past decade, Malta's residential vacancy rate has remained high, despite continuously rising house prices.
-The vacancy rate now stands at 18% of total dwelling stock - one of the highest in the European Union.
+The vacancy rate has long stood at around 18% of total dwelling stock - one of the highest in the European Union.
 Many say this is due to Malta's rent control system.
 To protect tenants, private rental market rents are frozen, and landlords are prohibited from evicting tenants unless a suitable alternative accommodation is offered.
 To increase the rent, the landlord needs the approval of the Rent Regulation Board, which is hardly ever granted.

 To address the issue, the Rent Reform Law came into force on January 1, 2010.
 The new law established an annual minimum rent and was intended to gradually stop the inheritance of rented properties so that they revert to their owners.